-Founding member of the DuPage County Homeless Continuum of Care (CoC) which is comprised of 58 countywide organizations working together to create solutions to the issues faced by extremely low to low income residents and to maintain a seamless network of community resources for DuPage County homeless population.
+Founding member of the DuPage County Homeless Continuum of Care (CoC), which comprises more than 50 countywide organizations working together to create solutions to the issues faced by extremely low to low income residents and to maintain a seamless network of community resources for DuPage County homeless population.

-DuPage County Homeless Continuum of Care (CoC) committee involvement includes: Needs Assessment Committee, One Night Street Count Committee and Governance Committee.
+DuPage County Homeless Continuum of Care (CoC) committee involvement includes: Needs Assessment Committee, One Night Street Count Committee, HMIS Committee and Community Services Block Grant Committee.

-Board membership with Housing Action Illinois which works to educate policy makers and build affordable housing inventory at the local, state and national levels.
+Membership with Housing Action Illinois, which works to educate policy makers and build affordable housing inventory at the local, state and national levels.

 Take Action in Your Community

 Go to Housing Action Illinois, www.housingactionil.org, to learn more about how you can help homeless families in Illinois.